ShawnShawnYou/EnhanceGraph/README.md

     - train_R (number of generated search points, typically 5)

 ## Running Instructions (EXAMPLE IN VSAG)
-Note that the conjugate graph has been integrated into Ant Group's vector indexing library for similarity search.
-The corresponding open-source code is in [VSAG](https://github.com/alipay/vsag).

 For a simple example, refer to examples/cpp/example_conjugate_graph.cpp in VSAG to see the recall rate enhancement directly.

 If you want more details about our experiment, follow these instructions.
 (WARNING: The instructions are only examples.
 To run them, you need to configure many parameters and paths in the code.
 As it may take a lot of time to run and debug, we recommend running the example code in VSAG. :) )